Transport Grants guidance

 We understand the importance of affordable, reliable transport for people and communities with higher rates or higher risks of experiencing poverty and trauma, and for the charities who support them.
 Our Transport Grants aim to:

-• Remove transport barriers for people or places with higher rates or risks of experiencing poverty and trauma, to ensure that they can participate in society, connect with their community and thrive.
+- Remove transport barriers for people or places with higher rates or at higher risk of experiencing poverty and trauma, to ensure they have fair access to services, activities and opportunities that will help address the issues they are facing related to poverty and trauma.

 People – We recognise that there are certain groups of people who experience higher rates of poverty and trauma, or who are at higher risk, than the population as a whole.
-These include but are not limited to...
+We are focused on those groups in Scotland who are more likely to experience low incomes and restricted opportunities as a result.
+These groups include but are not limited to:

 We are particularly interested in supporting applications which will benefit these groups.
 Not everyone who falls into one of these groups will be experiencing or at greater risk of experiencing poverty and trauma, so it is important that you describe in your application how these issues are affecting the people you support, and how your work will help address this.